-The Most Dangerous Sweeteners If You Have Diabetes
+The Most Dangerous Sweeteners for Diabetes

 Sugar is the worst stuff that you eat or drink.
 It’s not good for anyone, but it’s especially dangerous for anyone who has diabetes.
 It raises our blood sugar and increases our weight without giving us any nutrients in return.
 Sugar is insidious too because it’s disguised under at least 56 different names.